Disease/Disorder

 Gaps in the Evidence-Based Knowledge

-Multiple randomized controlled trials (RCTs) determining the optimal rehabilitation course for individuals with bone metastases of different primary cancers have been performed and have provided evidence that appropriately designed and supervised exercise prescriptions are well tolerated and do not significantly increase skeletal complications.29 Some of the RCTs have prescribed aerobic and resistance exercise as a multimodal intervention, while others have prescribed aerobic training only, or resistance training only.
+Multiple randomized controlled trials (RCTs) determining the optimal rehabilitation course for individuals with bone metastases of different primary cancers have been performed and have provided evidence that appropriately designed and supervised exercise prescriptions are well tolerated and do not significantly increase skeletal complications.35 Some of the RCTs have prescribed aerobic and resistance exercise as a multimodal intervention, while others have prescribed aerobic training only or resistance training only.

-A RCT in Australia published in 2017 evaluated the efficacy and safety of a supervised multimodal exercise program (aerobic, resistance, and flexibility training three times per week), compared to usual care, in 57 patients with prostate cancer metastatic to bone.30 Exercise sessions lasted an hour and the location and extent of the metastasis were taken into consideration to avoid direct loading to the metastatic lesions.
-The resistance training targeted the major trunk and upper and lower body muscle groups at a moderate-intensity at a maximal weight that could be lifted 10-12 times for 3 sets per exercise.
+A RCT in Australia published in 2017 evaluated the efficacy and safety of a supervised multimodal exercise program (aerobic, resistance, and flexibility training three times per week), compared to usual care, in 57 patients with prostate cancer metastatic to bone.37 Exercise sessions lasted an hour, and the location and extent of the metastasis were taken into consideration to avoid direct loading to the metastatic lesions.
+The resistance training targeted the major trunk and upper and lower body muscle groups at a moderate intensity with a maximal weight that could be lifted 10-12 times for 3 sets per exercise.
 The aerobic exercise component consisted of 20-30 minutes of cardiovascular exercise, including walking on a treadmill, cycling, or rowing on a stationary ergometer at a target intensity of 60-85% of estimated maximal heart rate.
 The flexibility exercise component involved static stretching of 2-4 repetitions for 30-60 seconds per stretch for all major joints considered important for maintaining function.
 Spinal flexion/extension/rotation stretches were excluded in patients with axial or widespread metastases.
 At 3 months, compared to the control group, the supervised multimodal exercise program group had higher self-reported improvements in physical function (via the SF-36 questionnaire) and higher objectively measured lower body muscle strength (1 rep max on leg extension exercise).
 In addition, there were no skeletal fractures or increased bone pain in the exercise group compared to the control group.

 References